tdulcet/Send-Msg-CLI/README.md

 </table>

 \* Optional\
-^ Only supported in Internationalizing Domain Names in Applications (IDNA) encoding\
+† Only supported in Internationalizing Domain Names in Applications (IDNA) encoding
-^^ Does not work with all mobile providers

 This is not a comprehensive list of the Send E-mail Script’s functionality.